 top of page

-Fig Tree Growing TIMELINE for Proper Fig Tree Care
+Fig Tree Maintenace: The TIMELINE for Proper Fig Tree Care

-Navigate the year with confidence using this essential timeline for growing fig trees.
-Let this indispensable companion guide be your garden planner, seed starting and planting calendar, and your Farmer’s Almanac of growing fig trees.
+Navigate your fig tree with confidence using this essential timeline for proper care.
+Think of this indispensable companion guide as your garden planner, seed starting and planting calendar, or your Farmer’s Almanac of growing fig trees.

-The timeline is dedicated to giving you the information that you need at any point during your season, so if you ever get lost, you can figure out exactly the things you should be doing for your fig trees to ensure success.
-And don’t miss this 15 steps to success companion guide, found here.
+The timeline is dedicated to giving you the information you need at any point during the growing season.
+If you ever get lost, this guide will point you in the right direction to ensure success.

 For more fig-related content like this feel free to subscribe to the monthly Fig Boss newsletter at the top of the page.